 Divorce Coaching and Better CoParenting

 My biggest inspiration has been my children.
-My children have been the most important thing in my life so far.
-To me children are a gift, and with that gift comes a responsibility from the person who receives them, to make sure that children are given the best opportunities in life, so that they grow into well-adjusted, functioning adults.
+They have been the most important thing in my life so far.
+To me children are a gift, and with that gift comes a responsibility from the person who receives them, to make sure that your children are given the best opportunities in life, so that they grow into well-adjusted, well-functioning adults.

-My inspiration for working with couples as a relationship coach is that I know how traumatic divorce and separation can be. i just want to help other couples to deal with it in a way that will help them to suffer least amount of emotional upheaval.
+My inspiration for working with couples as a relationship coach is that I know how traumatic divorce and separation can be.
+I just want to help other couples to deal with it in a way that will allow them to suffer the least amount of emotional upheaval.
 That way the children retain their sense of security, with a loving relationship with both parents.

-Where coaching can be helpful with that, is that it can help you to look at the other person’s behaviour and how it effects you.
-How it makes you feel.
-It can help you to look at at different ways of reacting, and what results can come from that.
-And if your reaction changes to the other parent, that will effect how they will react to you.
-Because they will be expecting you to act in a certain way, and when you don’t .that kind of brings them up short, and they think: “Oh… wait, he didn’t take the bait, how come?”
+Where coaching can be helpful with that, is that it can help you to look at the other person’s behaviour and how it affects you, how it makes you feel.
+It can help you to look at different ways of reacting, and what results can come from that.
+If your reaction changes to the other parent, that will affect how they will react to you, because they will be expecting you to act in a certain way, and when you don’t, that kind of brings them up short, and they think: “Oh… wait, he didn’t take the bait, how come?”

-I think that if I had access to coaching when I was getting divorce, I don’t think it would have taken me as long as I did to leave the relationship.
-No matter how hard I tried to fix the marriage, I wasn’t going to be able to fix what was wrong.
-Because we both had a part to play in the relationship – and I got to the point after many counselling sessions of realising that it wasn’t all his fault, and it wasn’t all my fault either – but we both had a part to play.
+I think that if I had access to coaching when I was experiencing marital difficulties, I don’t think it would have taken me as long as I did to leave the relationship.
+No matter how hard I tried to fix the marriage, I wasn’t going to be able to fix what was wrong, because we both had a part to play in the relationship.
+I got to the point after many counselling sessions of realising that it wasn’t all his fault, and it wasn’t all my fault either – but we both had a part to play.

 I think if I had had coaching available to me at that time, I don’t think it would have taken so long for me to come to that point of realisation.
 It would have helped me realise much sooner what part I was playing in the dynamic of the relationship, and that it was time to let go.